On determinantal point processes with nonsymmetric kernels: Translating the theory of P0 -matrices into the DPP setting

 where we denote by $\mathcal{B}_\mathbb{C}(x,r)$ the complex ball centered in $x$ with radius $r$.
-In particular, any real eigenvalue of a DPP kernel is in $[0, 1]$. \end{prop} \begin{proof} We begin by pointing out that when $n=1$ then \eqref{eq: ev_DPP} becomes $\lambda\in [0, 1]$ which is obvious since the only DPP kernels of size $1\times 1$ have values in $[0, 1]$.
+In particular, any real eigenvalue of a DPP kernel lies in $[0, 1]$. \end{proposition} \begin{proof} We begin by pointing out that when $n=1$ then \eqref{eq: ev_DPP} corresponds to $\lambda\in [0, 1]$ which is obvious since the only DPP kernels of size $1\times 1$ have values in $[0, 1]$.
 We now consider that $n\geq 2$ and first assume that $I_n-K$ is invertible.
 In that case, $\lambda/(1-\lambda)$ is an eigenvalue of $K(I_n-K)^{-1}$ which is a $P_0$ matrix and by Proposition \ref{prop: ev_Lens} we get that either $\lambda=0$ or